Advanced Product Creation Updates

 Please note, this data MUST NOT be changed, all required data will be set

-The "Attributes" tab can be selected and the data will appear as the 2 attributes.
-UPC Sticker will display the following data needed by the fulfiller.
+The "Attributes" tab can be selected and the data will appear as the Branding Requirements such as UPC Stickers, Hang Tags or Inserts.

 Manual method

-It is good to understand the manual method of setting the UPC date, this is ideal for setting it one at a time.
+It is good to understand the manual method of setting the Branding Attribute Sets, this is ideal for setting it one at a time.
 To set this, simply head to the "E-Commerce" section of the virtual product as shown below.

 Once selected you can see the E-Commerce data set against the product, this is not needed for Legends as the ecommerce data is done from your sites.